truenas/documentation/content/SCALE/SCALE22.12.md

 iXsystems is pleased to release TrueNAS SCALE 22.12.3.2!

-This is a small hotpatch to prevent issues from occuring when Active Directory is faulted on High Availability (HA) systems.
+This is a small hotpatch to prevent issues from occurring when Active Directory is faulted on High Availability (HA) systems.

 ### 22.12.3.2 Changelog